JacKeTUs/linux-steering-wheels/README.md

 1. Turn Steam Input off in game settings
 2. Use recent Proton version for non-native games.
 7 version known for having issues with HID devices detection.
-3. If game does not detect your device, try [setting SDL Hint](https://github.com/libsdl-org/SDL/issues/8595)environment variable in game launch command like so:
+3. If game does not detect your device, try [setting SDL Hint](https://github.com/libsdl-org/SDL/issues/8595) environment variable in game launch command like so:
     ```
     SDL_JOYSTICK_WHEEL_DEVICES=0x<VID>/0x<PID> %command%
     ```